Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in on the very last Rush Limbaugh show of 2013.

 That's all that matters.

-It's uh it's an exercise in self-preening.
+It's an exercise in self-preening.

-Head start doesn't do anything for school kids, but it makes white liberals feel good about themselves, so who cares?
+Head Start doesn't do anything for school kids, but it makes white liberals feel good about themselves, so who cares?

-Uh and that's the whole point of it.
+And that's the whole point of it.

 That's the whole point of it.